 • Be selective with whom you share your API keys with, and dispose of API keys when they’re no longer needed

-These are all precautionary measures to ensure the safety of your APIs, but developers are also responsible for creating APIs with stronger authentication.
+These are all precautionary measures to ensure API security.
+Developers are also responsible for creating APIs with stronger authentication.

 Malicious Insiders